f5devcentral/f5-rseries-training/docs/rseries_security.rst

         }
     }

-There are two very limited exceptions when basic auth is disabled, that will still allow a post to succede using basic auth.
+There are two very limited exceptions when basic auth is disabled, that will still allow a post to succeed using basic auth.
 This limited mode still allows a user to use basic auth to query its own authentication state using the following query: **openconfig-system:system/aaa/authentication/f5-system-aaa:users/user=${username}/state**.
 In the example below, you can see that the user admin is allowed to use a basic authentication query to query the state of that user.

 .. code-block:: bash